mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 if the server still doesn't respond when the monitor attempts to reconnect, then it is probably down.

+Why must streaming isMaster clients publish ServerHeartbeatStartedEvents?
+'''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

+The `SDAM Monitoring spec`_ guarantees that every ServerHeartbeatStartedEvent has either a correlating ServerHeartbeatSucceededEvent or ServerHeartbeatFailedEvent.
+This is consistent with Command Monitoring on exhaust cursors where the driver publishes a fake CommandStartedEvent before reading the next getMore response.

+Why don't streaming isMaster clients publish events for RTT commands?
+'''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

+In the streaming protocol, clients MUST NOT publish any events (server, topology, command, CMAP, etc..) when running an RTT command.
+We considered introducing new RTT events (ServerRTTStartedEvent, ServerRTTSucceededEvent, ServerRTTFailedEvent) but it's not clear that there is a demand for this.
+Applications can still monitor changes to a server's RTT by listening to TopologyDescriptionChangedEvents.

+What is the purpose of the "awaited" field on server heartbeat events?
+''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

+ServerHeartbeatSucceededEvents published from awaitable isMaster responses will regularly have 10 second durations.
+The spec introduces the "awaited" field on server heartbeat events so that applications can differentiate a slow heartbeat in the old protocol from a normal awaitable isMaster heartbeat in the new protocol.

 Changelog
 ---------

+- 2020-04-20 Add streaming heartbeat protocol.

 - 2020-03-09 A monitor check that creates a new connection MUST use the connection's handshake to update the topology.